21moons/memo/Trading_Systems.md

 >
 >MP = MarketPosition;
 >
 >{2.
-Time window filter; see below: 3.4, “Inserting an intraday time filter”}
+Time window filter; see below: 3.4, "Inserting an intraday time filter"}
 >tend = tset + WindowDist;         {time window of 1 hour}
 >if time > tset - 5 and time < tend then begin
 >